Skip to main content

 To inspect the status of the updated applications, click Applications, select theater-room-manager.
 Click the 👁 icon (view) in the top right if you are still in editing mode.

-The 1.1 version in each site row tells you that the deployment has been updated according to the new application specification.
+The 2.0 version tells you that the deployment has been updated according to the new application specification.

 Inspect updated application

-To remove all instances of an application you need to remove their matching deployment specifications.
+To remove all instances of an application you need to remove their matching deployment specification.

-Click Deployments in the sidebar, and for each deployment, select the Delete deployment menu item.
+Click Deployments in the sidebar, select the Delete deployment menu item.

 Undeploy application